 Consequences of Neglecting Rust-Proofing

-Some people believe that thoroughly washing their car after a stint on the calcium chloride covered road will aid their cause of clearing all the brine.
+Some people believe that thoroughly washing their car after a stint on the calcium chloride-covered road will aid their cause in clearing all the brine.
 However, this notion is untrue for the salt strongly penetrates every crevice of your ride making it vulnerable to corrosion.
-Neglecting needs of rust proofing will result in a rusted undercarriage and damaged fuel and brake lines of a car that has a reduced life span.
+Neglecting the need for rust proofing will result in a rusted undercarriage and damaged fuel and brake lines of a car that has a reduced life span.

 Whether your present automobile is a brand new model or a somewhat battered and old one, rustproofing goes a long way to guarantee that your ride remains corrosion-free.